AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 ## Notifications {#notifications}

-Notifications in Captivate Prime appear in the notifications window regardless of whether the learner is logged into Captivate Prime web application.
+Notifications in Learning Manager appear in the notifications window regardless of whether the learner is logged into Learning Manager web application.
 Notifications include posts or boards that users have created, or are following, or have participated in.
-Clicking the notification will navigate the user to Captivate Prime Social Learning web.
+Clicking the notification will navigate the user to Learning Manager Social Learning web.

 To mute notifications, click **profile menu** > **Settings > **Mute notifications**.